 He continues, “Thus, in the Reformed tradition, Calvinists, while basically agreeing and resembling each other in many ways, have certain differences produced by historical and even geographical circumstances.
 These differences have resulted in a number of what might be called lines or strains in the tradition.”

 Is Presbyterian a denomination?

-In the broad use of the term, the name Presbyterian is a Christian denomination.
-In the narrow use of the term, and in a more technical sense, the name refers to a tradition that consists of several denominations, including:
+In the general use of the term, the name Presbyterian is a Christian denomination.
+However, in the narrow use of the term, and a more technical sense, the name refers to a tradition that consists of several denominations, including:

 - Associate Reformed Presbyterian Church